deepan/DSNestedAccordion/README.md

 - (UITableViewCell *)tableView:(UITableView *)view cellForPath:(DSCellPath *)path;
 ```

-DSCellPath represents the traversal path to the cell from the root level within a nested model.
-DSCellPath.levelIndexes is an array property that will hold the indices of the parent cells at each nesting level.
+DSCellPath represents the traversal path to the cell from the root level within a nested model. *levelIndexes* array property will hold the indices of the parent cells at each nesting level.

 For example, levelIndexes having a value @[1, 2, 0] would identify the path *vertibrate > bird > duck* in the below example data.